 Exercise and eating healthy will benefit you with your weight goals.
 Everyday activities including walking, biking and swimming help to increase back strength, among other health benefits.
 Aim to do them at least three times a week.

 Stretching throughout the day helps keep your muscles flexible, helps avoid injury, and can prevent back pain.
-Our partners at Complete Joint & Spine Therapy have provided these everyday stretches (click here) which can increase strength and balance, keep joints fluid, and help maintain proper posture.
+Our partners in physical therapy provide everyday stretches which can increase strength and balance, keep joints fluid, and help maintain proper posture.

 Yoga and Tai Chi are also very helpful in preventing back pain.
 They both provide fluid movement, increase strength and mobility, and decrease stress.
 Many yoga exercises are gentle on the spine and can be practiced anywhere.